robotman2412/lily-cc/README.md

 Note 1: The initial build is required for IDE users because several files are generated.

 ## Configuration
+Confirguring is required to select the target architecture.

 There are two options at this point:

 ### Configure for an existing architecture:
-1. To list help and architectures: `./configure.sh --help`
+ - To list help and architectures: `./configure.sh --help`
-2. Pick an architecture and configure: `./configure.sh --arch=pixie-16`
+ - To pick an architecture and configure: `./configure.sh --arch=pixie-16`

 ### Create a new architecture:
 1. Think of an appropriate architecture ID, for example: `8086`